Well, they're turning this into a mockery now, ladies and gentlemen.

 Thank you.

-I remember watching your TV show when I was in junior high with my parents, and I've been with you ever since.
+Yes, I remember watching your TV show when I was in junior high with my parents, and I've been with you ever since.

 Thank you, sir.

-but the statements that were made, the statements that were made clearly show that they're missing the point of the evangelical position, which is to say these are our standards, these are our morals, and we in no way advance that everybody will always be able to live up to them.
+But the statements that were made, the statements that were made clearly show that they're missing the point of the evangelical position, which is to say these are our standards.

-And so it's not that the message is wrong, it's that the people who may have uh fallen, the people who fail to keep them, uh, you know, we'll need to deal with them accordingly.
+It's that the people who may have fallen, the people who failed to keep them, you know, will need to deal with them accordingly.

-If he tries to run again, if he's made guilty on this, it's going it it's not going to gain support, but that doesn't change our morals, that doesn't change our standards.
+He tries to run again, if he's made guilty on this, it's not going to gain support, but that doesn't change our morals.

 And what that comment to me did was say the Democrats are ignoring all of the ethics, all of the standards, and the liberal base is saying it's a free-for-all.

-And what resonates with the majority opinion, at least from the evangelicals in this country, uh, I believe, and I think the the data shows, is that the standard of morality and of ethics being put forward, even though we can't achieve them.
+And what resonates with the majority opinion, at least from the evangelicals in this country, I believe, and I think the data shows, is that the standard of morality and of ethics being put forward, even though we can't achieve them.

 And I think that's why those comments are missing the point.

-This will no way before.
+This will no way be.

-No, I you're misunderstanding what they're saying.
+No, you're misunderstanding what they're saying.

-They are saying that you do have such high standards that you are intolerant, and that you are going to not only blame Foley, but you're gonna sit home and you're not gonna vote for any Republican because of Mark Foley and his page program and this ugly, ugly internet sex and so forth that you people are so rigid that you are so intolerant,
+They are saying that you do have such high standards, that you are intolerant, and that you are going to not only blame Foley, but you're going to sit home and you're not going to vote for any Republican because of Mark Foley and his page program and this ugly, ugly internet sex and so forth, that you people are so rigid, that you are so intolerant, that you are so demanding that you will not tolerate one slip, that you will not tolerate one fall from grace,

-that you are so demanding that you will not tolerate one slip, that you will not tolerate one fall from grace, and that you will take an entire party down with you on the basis of the failures of one man.
+and that you will take an entire party down with you on the basis of the failures of one man.

 That's what they're saying about you.